Skip to Content

 depvault pull

-depvault pull --vault-groups backend --environment PRODUCTION
+depvault pull --app apps/backend --environment prod

-Pull without secret files:
+Restore without secret files:

 depvault pull --include-secrets false